zoom2ashish/typescript-express-starter/README.md

-# Boilerplat Project for Typescript + Express.js
+# Boilerplate Project for Typescript + Express.js

-This repository provides boilerplat project template for Typescript + Express.js with some sample route and middlewares integration.
+This repository provides boilerplate project template for Typescript + Express.js with some sample route and middlewares integration.